 Did you know it’s against YouTube’s rules to impersonate another creator?
 Intentional or not, anyone who does that is misleading their viewers.
 So that’s the first reason to have an original channel name.
 It keeps you honest, and YouTube won’t have a reason to strike down your channel.

-MrBeast is a famous YouTube creator, and someone is always impersonating him.
+MrBeast is a famous YouTube creator, and someone is always trying to impersonate him.
 Dozens of people steal his channel name and profile icon to create bogus accounts.
 Take a look at all the copycat channels below.

 What’s the end goal, if not to impersonate MrBeast?
 And what will these users do with the influence they stole?
 It can’t be anything good.